 A-3 PROCEDURE

-A-3.1 Weigh accurately about 0.4 g of the material into a 250 ml Erlenmeyer flask.
-Add 1 to 2 ml of concentrated nitric acid and about 20 ml of water, and allow the material to dissolve by shaking.
-Boil the contents for 3 to 5 min, remove the flask from the flame, add 1 g of urea and boil again for about 5 minutes.
+Weigh accurately about 0.4 g of the material into a 250 ml Erlenmeyer flask.
+Add 1 ml to 2 ml of concentrated nitric acid and about 20 ml of water, and allow the material to dissolve by shaking.
+Boil the contents for 3 min to 5 min, remove the flask from the flame, add 1 g of urea and boil again for about 5 min.
 Cool and add sodium carbonate in small quantities until a faint permanent precipitate or blue colour appears.
 Add dilute acetic acid dropwise until the blue colour (or the precipitate) disappears.
-Add 2 to 3 ml of potassium iodide solution and titrate the brown solution with the standard sodium thiosulphate solution to a pale-straw colour.
-Add about 2 ml of starch indicator solution and about 1.5 to 2.5 g of potassium or ammonium thiocyanate, and continue titration until the blue colour is just discharged.
+Add 2 ml to 3 ml of potassium iodide solution and titrate the brown solution with the standard sodium thiosulphate solution to a pale-straw colour.
+Add about 2 ml of starch indicator solution and about 1.5 g to 2.5 g of potassium or ammonium thiocyanate, and continue titration until the blue colour is just discharged.

 A-4 CALCULATION